Nachtfeuer/concept-cpp/README.md

  - supports code coverage report
  - supports cppcheck
  - object serialization (started)
-  - can dump simple objects to JSON format
+  - can dump simple objects with field of standard types and fiels being again an object of fields to JSON format
   - minimal adjustment necessary for your custom data class.